KumiSystems/contentmonster/README.md

 ### Vessel

 You can configure as many vessels to replicate your files to as you want by adding multiple `Vessel` sections.
-All configured directories are replicated to all vessels.
+All configured directories are replicated to all vessels by default, but you can use the IgnoreDirs directive to exclude a directory from a given vessel.
 If you want to use an SSH key to authenticate on the vessels, make sure that it is picked up by the local SSH agent (i.e. you can login using the key when connecting with the `ssh` command).

 ```ini
 [Vessel samplevessel]  # Each vessel needs a unique name - here: "samplevessel"